Bandai City

 Bandai City (万代シテイ) is a commercial district in Chūō-ku, Niigata City.
 It is located north-west of Niigata Station, and faces the Shinano River.

 It is a popular shopping area of Niigata City, with commercial building complexes and department stores.
-It also has movie theaters and the theater of idol girl group, NGT48.
+It also has movie theaters and a theater of idol girl group, NGT48.

 Main Establishments

 Most of the building complexes are connected by footbridges.